Maynooth University

 Name Change Request Form

-• To apply for a name change on your record please fill out the following form and return to the Student Records and Registration Office.
+• To apply for a name change on your record please fill out the below form and return it to the Student Records and Registration Office by email to [email protected].

 • R6.
 Name Change request